mpanjnan/CPE487FinalProj/README.md

 ## Introduction

 The goal of this project is to create 2 keyboards that each play on one audio channel, allowing users to battle it out on these piano keyboards.
+In addition to the keyboards, users can also change their octaves as well, allowing them to have more freedom over the songs played.

+Components:
+* Nexys A7-100T Board
+* 2 16-button keypad modules
+  * Connected to ports JB & JC
+* 24-bit digital-to-analog converter (DAC)
+  * Connected to port JA

 ## A description of the expected behavior of the project, attachments needed (speaker module, VGA connector, etc.), related images/diagrams, etc. (10 points of the Submission category)